Governors

 Introducing the Governors

-Jonquil Chapman has been a Parent Governor since October 2020.
-She has over 30 years’ experience working in the policing service; within Intelligence, Analysis, Policy and Project Management, Criminal Justice and is currently a strategic lead for Digital Transformation.
-She is enthusiastic about the Parent Governor role and keen to bring her experience and skillsets to the governing body.
-She currently has one daughter studying at The Warriner School and another in the last year of primary school.
+Jonquil Chapman has been a Governor since October 2020, commencing as a Parent Governor and now Trustee Appointed Governor.
+Since September 2024, she has been the lead Mental Health & Wellbeing Governor.
+She has 35 years’ experience working in the public sector; within Intelligence, Analysis, Policy & Project Management, Criminal Justice and is currently a strategic lead for Digital & Technology.
+She is enthusiastic about the Governor role and keen to bring her experience and skillsets to the governing body.
+She currently has one daughter studying at The Warriner School following in her older sister’s footsteps.

 Sharon Nicholls is Head of School.
 Since joining the school in 2011 Sharon has been Head of English, Assistant Headteacher and Deputy Head of School, within which roles she was also Raising Standards Lead for Key Stages 4 and 5.